Actively Recruiting

 You will not qualify if you...

-- Medical instability limiting the ability to travel to the investigative center
+- Medical instability limiting ability to travel to study center

-- Any medical condition or illness that may impact study participation or safety, as judged by the investigator
+- Any medical condition or illness that may affect participation or safety as judged by investigator

 - Evidence of systemic infection

-- Current or past squamous cell carcinoma at the graft site
+- Current or past non-metastatic or metastatic squamous cell carcinoma at graft site

-- Clinically significant abnormal lab values or physical exam findings that could compromise safety
+- Clinically significant abnormal lab values or findings that may compromise safety

-- History of or known allergy to bovine proteins
+- History of or allergy to bovine proteins

 - Active drug or alcohol addiction